datacrunchcentral/datacrunchcentral.github.io/_pages/about.md

 {: .text-center}

 ## Career Objectives
-My name is Chris Tran.
+My name is Mohammed Asif.
 I am a Machine Learning Engineer with industry experiences in Deep Learning, NLP and Computer Vision.
 I am currently a **Computer Vision Intern** at **Etsy**, where I develop Deep Learning frameworks to improve personalization and image-based recommendations.
 Besides that, I works as a part-time **Machine Learning Researcher** at **Skim AI Technologies**, where I apply latest research in Deep Learning NLP to make machines understand human languages better.
 Projects I worked on include Named Entity Recognition (NER), Document Classification, large-scale Sentiment Analysis and Summarization.

 I am pursuing a STEM master's degree at the **University of Rochester**, where I receive solid training in Statistics, Machine Learning and Programming.
 I am proficient in Python and R programming languages, data retrieval and processing with SQL, data visualization with Tableau, Matplotlib and Seaborn.
 I am interested in working with large datasets, including cleaning, connecting and mining data.
 I have completed Data Science projects and Kaggle competitions, where I built, tuned and ensembled machine learning models including Regresisons (Ridge, Lasso), Random Forest, SVM, XGBoost and LightGBM.
 I am very proficient at using PyTorch to build and deploy cutting-egde AI systems to solve NLP and CV problems.
 More details about these projects can be found below: